-With so many personal injury attorneys in Wisconsin advertising on TV, billboards, the Internet and in phone books, finding the right attorney can be a challenge.
+With so many car accident lawyers in Wisconsin advertising on TV, billboards, and the Internet, finding the right attorney can be a challenge.

 At Hupy and Abraham, we have been representing clients injured in auto accidents since 1969.
 Our personal injury lawyers in Wisconsin have over 170 years of combined experience and we are committed to each and every client whom we represent.